 A GIS will support virtually all continuous map projections and coordinate systems in general use today, and will also contain a wide range of different analysis tools.
 It might ship with some base map data, but generally the user has to supply the map data that they wish to use.

-GIS systems are very powerful, but they tend to require quite a high level of user expertise.
+GIS systems are very powerful, but they tend to require a higher level of user expertise.
 They can also be expensive.
 Although some (e.g. GRASS and Quantum GIS) are open source, typically there will be additional training costs and map data costs.

 Web-based geospatial applications have become very popular in recent years.
 These have been led by AJAX products such as Google Maps and Bing Maps, but also include a wide range of open source tool kits and libraries (e.g. OpenLayers, UMN MapServer, and GeoServer).
 The end result can be a very attractive and responsive application that works on most devices including smartphones and tablets.
 A web based system also does not need to have a huge disk to store data maps.
 However the device does need to be connected to the Internet with at least a moderately fast connection, and this can be a serious limitation when it comes to portability.